-If you are interested in building an online course then now is the right time to do so as the e-learning market is experiencing a massive growth.
-Here’s a step-by-step guide to create online courses.
+If you are interested in building an online course then now is the right time to do so as the e-learning market is experiencing massive growth.
+Here’s a step-by-step guide to creating online courses.

 With the increasing consumption of digital education, the e-learning market is growing at a rapid pace.
 There has been a massive upsurge in e-learning globally during the pandemic.
 Many experts expect the e-learning market to be worth $325 billion dollars by the year 2025.